 We work diligently ever year to ensure that our wines convey millions of years of geographical history to those who drink them.
 From Jory (Volcanic) to Marine Sedimentary, soil type affects the fruit characteristics of the wine (red, blue, or black) as well as its spice, earth, and sweet or savory attributes.
 Elevation is also significant; vineyards at lower elevations produce more fruit-forward wines, while those at higher elevations provide a more mineral-driven result.

 We only work with four clones for Purple Hands – Pommard, Wädenswil, Dijon 777, and Dijon 115.
 Cody favors these clones for their transparent personalities and how they express Pinot noir.
 Each one can be bottled separately as clone-specific and can construct a complete wine: front palette, mid-palette, and finish.
 We do not use clones that need others to make them whole (like 114 for the finish, or 113 for the back palette, and 828 for the intro); we use clones that can stand on their own.

 Quality & Excellence

 Our wines bear an unmistakable connection to the earth—and not only because grapes grow in dirt.
 Air, water, soil, animals—entire ecosystems—make our wines what they are.
 Knowing this, we do our best to employ sustainable practices throughout our business.
-Whether we’re sourcing grapes from LIVE and Salmon Safe certified vineyards, hosting a winemaker dinner made from organic ingredients grown nearby, or building our new winery and tasting room with a low emission foot print and recycled steel and cedar salvaged in Oregon, we search for ways to work in harmony with the natural environment.
+Whether we’re sourcing grapes from LIVE and Salmon Safe certified vineyards, hosting a winemaker dinner made from organic ingredients grown nearby, or building our winery and tasting room with a low-emission foot print and recycled steel and cedar salvaged in Oregon, we search for ways to work in harmony with the natural environment.